Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 # BayesFit
 Program for fitting analytical models to small-angle scattering data using Bayesian refinement.

-*obs: the code is not well documented, so if you wish to use BayesApp, but your model is not implemented, do not hesitate to contact Andreas Larsen for questions or a collaborative project.
+*obs: the code is not well documented, so if you wish to use BayesApp, but your model is not implemented, do not hesitate to contact Andreas Larsen for questions or a collaborative project, andreas(dot)larsen(a)bioch(dot)ox(dot)ac(dot)uk.

 ## Citing the program
 If you BayesFit in your work, please cite: